ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 3. The **New Confluence tool** configuration section is opened.
       * **Name**: Provide an informative name for the Confluence toolkit.
       * **Description**: Provide a detailed description of the Confluence toolkit's purpose.
-      * **URL**: Enter the URL to your Confluence instance (e.g., `https://www.kb.epam.com`).
-The URL should be the base link as detailed handling is managed via the
+      * **URL**: Enter the URL to your Confluence instance (e.g., `https://www.kb.epam.com/`).
+The URL should be the base link as detailed handling is managed via the instructions.
       * **Authentication Options**: Choose your preferred method for secure connection:
          * **API Key**: Select this option if you are using an API key for authentication.
 Enter your Confluence API key in the provided field.
 Ensure you handle this key securely.
 Input the username associated with your Confluence account.
          * **Token**: Choose this option if you are using a token for authentication.